LAION-AI/Open-Assistant/docs/docs/faq/faq.md

     # Add the actual user to the group
     sudo usermod -aG docker $USER

-    # Log in the group
+    # Log in the group (apply the group changes to actual terminal session)
     newgrp docker
 ```